philipschall/rqtreemesh/README.md

 ```python
 verts: np.ndarray, triangles: np.ndarray
 ```
-> A coordinate array and connectivity matrix, similar to the output of `generate_mesh`.
+> A coordinate array and connectivity matrix, such as the output of `generate_mesh`.
 ```python
 flip_zy: bool = True
 ```